NotShrirang/tensorax/README.md

 - 🧠 **PyTorch-like API**: Familiar interface for easy adoption
 - 🔧 **Flexible Deployment**: Works with or without CUDA - automatic fallback to CPU

-## 🎯 Why Tensora?
+## 🎯 Why Tensorax?

-Unlike other libraries that wrap PyTorch or depend on NumPy, Tensora is built **completely from scratch**:
+Unlike other libraries that wrap PyTorch or depend on NumPy, Tensorax is built **completely from scratch**:

 - ✅ **Zero heavy dependencies** - Only requires `pybind11` for Python bindings
 - ✅ **Production ready** - Complete training pipeline with optimizers and backprop